 3. Get creative and highlight your unique values

 Use this tricky interview question as an opportunity to highlight what you will bring to the company.
-Show the interviewer you’re willing to roll up your sleeves and contribute to the company’s goals — even before you’ve started orientation.
+Show the interviewer or hiring manager you're willing to roll up your sleeves and contribute to the company's goals — even before you've started orientation.

 To best prepare for a question like this, think long term.
 Look past the initial interviewing stage, and instead study the position's responsibilities and the company's goals.
 Show your interviewer you've thought further than the job interview and that you'll bring an entrepreneurial, creative spirit to the team.